dantleech/blog/content/posts/2026/01-30-space.md

 `src` directory is **sacred** and should contain top-level concepts.
 The topical directories are **firewalls**.

-When I join a project and am asked to introduce an Invocing system and I can just get right in there and create:
+When I join a project and am asked to introduce an Invoicing system and I can just get right in there and create:

 ```text